How you might be feeling

 - feelings of hopelessness and depression

-- a need to be supportive of others and suppress your own grief
+- a need to support others and suppress your own grief

 - some relief, perhaps if the person had been ill for a long time.

 For about a week after my wife died I had a completely irrational fear of going to bed in case I fell asleep and didn't wake up.
 That would have left the children as orphans which would have been terrible.
 Fortunately common sense prevailed and I returned to normality.
 I have no idea whether other people have had similar weird thoughts.
-A sudden death does have odd effects; I was a healthy 48 so had no reason to be worried.
+A sudden death does have odd effects.

 Physical effects of grief

 Like other forms of stress, bereavement can weaken your immune system, making you more susceptible to illness.
-Stress and anxiety can produce physical symptoms.
-You might experience:
+Stress and anxiety can produce physical symptoms, such as:

 - loss of appetite or comfort eating